moonavw/labman/README.md

 	- team members could pick an app to deploy the branch build for demo etc, and locked the app from other branch builds
 	- the app will be unlocked automatically when the related JIRA issue done (resolved/closed/done/ready for test/deployed...) or the branch deleted (e.g. remove source branch when merge request accepted)
 	- when have a RC build, it would automatically arrive next stage by promotion
+	- team members could promote app in development stage to staging stage if any app in staging stage not promoted from it yet
+	- team masters could promote app in staging stage to production stage if any app in production stage not promoted from it yet
 - Branches
 	- all branches from gitlab repository
 	- show all outgoing/incoming merges for branch